Granny Smith: Ready fer what?

 - Embarrassing First Name: Diamond Tiara's father, Filthy Rich.
 Her great grandfather, Stinkin' Rich, had it even worse.

-- Even Bad Fillies Love Their Daddies: Diamond Tiara is completely attentive to her father's business lecture after it's put the rest of the class to sleep.
-It's the only time to date that she's seen with a happy smile with no cruelty attached to it.
+- Even Bad Men Love Their Mamas: Diamond Tiara is completely attentive to her father's business lecture after it's put the rest of the class to sleep.
+This is the first occurance on the show where she's seen with a happy smile with no cruelty attached to it.

-- Everypony Laughs Ending: At Diamond Tiara's expense when she's forced into joining the ridiculous harvest activities.
+- Everybody Laughs Ending: At Diamond Tiara's expense when she's forced into joining the ridiculous harvest activities.

 - Everything's Better with Rainbows: Literally for when the Zap Apples ripen and thus are at their best, they go from grey to... well... guess.
 Even further, products made from Zap Apples retain the rainbow pattern even when rendered into a liquid and spread on toast.